 The family will receive friends SATURDAY and SUNDAY 3-6 PM, with the Holy Rosary to conclude each evening at the A. RIPEPI & SONS FUNERAL HOME, 18149 BAGLEY ROAD, MIDDLEBURG HEIGHTS (WEST OF I-71).

-To send flowers to ALBERT's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ALBERT JOSEPH WATERS, please visit our floral store.

 St. Clement Catholic Parish